Frequently Asked Questions following COVID-19 outbreak

 How will decisions be issued on planning applications?

 Over 95% of planning applications in Dartford are determined under delegated powers by planning officers.
 This will continue and the planning decision will be sent out electronically.

 The remaining more sensitive/contentious applications are decided by elected Councillors at the Council’s Development Control Board which meets monthly.
-The Council will be holding virtual meetings of the Development Control Board in order to ensure that we continue to determine all planning applications.
+The Council are holding virtual meetings of the Development Control Board in order to ensure that we continue to determine all planning applications.
 Applicants and people who have made representations on the application will be contacted as usual and advised if an application is being reported to the Development Control Board.

 Are you still investigating planning breaches?

-Yes planning enforcement officers are still investigating breaches of planning regulations but will not be holding meetings on site and site visits may be affected.
+Yes planning enforcement officers are still investigating breaches of planning regulations.
 We already have to prioritise investigations due to limited resources and this will continue.
 An enforcement officer will contact you to advise of progress.

 Our enforcement officers work closely with other regulatory services both with the Council and other bodies, such as Kent Police and the most serious breaches will continue to be investigated.